DataDog/integrations-core/gitlab/README.md

 Integration that allows to:

-- Visualize and monitor metrics collected with GitLab through Prometheus
+- Visualize and monitor metrics collected with GitLab and Gitaly through Prometheus

 See [Monitoring GitLab with Prometheus][1] for more information.